dy/sprae/DESIGN.md

 - The source editor wraps on small screens.
 Highlighted code and the textarea must share the exact font, padding, and line height so the caret tracks the displayed text.
 - Mobile recomposes naturally rather than forcing a viewport-height opening.
 - Retain the left-edge “NOT A FRAMEWORK” annotation and existing hero transition.
-On phones the hero is left-aligned and smaller, and the annotation stands vertical and small at the right shell edge beside it, without its rule, its foot just above the plate (`--plate-y`, measured with the transition).
+Below 64rem the hero line reaches the left edge, so the annotation stands at the right shell edge instead, its rule on the inner side.
+On phones the hero is left-aligned and smaller, and the shell is a two-column grid: the texts in the first column, the annotation vertical, small and without its rule in a narrow second one, foot level with the hero line; the plate spans both.
+Nothing is measured for it.

 ### Atmosphere